IBM-Cloud/terraform-provider-ibm/website/docs/d/iam_roles.html.markdown

 }
 ```

-## Argument Reference
+## Argument reference

-The following arguments are supported:
+Review the argument references that you can specify for your data source.

-* `service` - (Optional, string) Name of the service.
+- `service` - (Optional, String) The name of the IBM Cloud service for which you want to list supported IAM  For account management services, you can find supported values in the [documentation](https://cloud.ibm.com/docs/account?topic=account-account-services#api-acct-mgmt).
+For other services, run the `ibmcloud catalog service-marketplace` command and retrieve the value from the **Name** column of your command line output.

-## Attribute Reference
+## Attribute reference

-In addition to all arguments above, the following attributes are exported:
+In addition to the argument reference list, you can access the following attribute references after your data source is created.

-* `id` - The account ID.
+- `id` - (String) The ID of your IBM Cloud account.
-* `roles` - A nested block list of IAM Roles.
-Nested `roles` blocks have the following structure:
+- `roles`- (List) A list of supported IAM service access, platform, and custom roles for an IBM Cloud service.
-  * `name` - The display name of the role.
+	- `description` - (String) The description of the role.
-  * `description` -  description of the role.
+	- `name` - (String) The name of the role.
-  * `type` -  type of role, can be custom,service or platform.
+	- `type` - (String) The type of the role.
+Supported values are `service`, `platform`, and `custom`.